Burns Monument, Kilmarnock: History

-Fire and redevelopment
+Neglect and new building

-The monument was badly damaged by fire in November 2004.
+Following years of neglect by the local council the monument was badly damaged by arson in November 2004.
 The two storey museum section, at the rear, and the semi-octagonal two-storey tower collapsed, leaving only the front stairs, porch, part of the ground floor outer walls and two of the main internal walls.

 Planning permission was granted in September 2006 for the partial re-instatement of the Burns Monument, with an extension to provide a marriage suite, registration service and archive service.
 The extension, designed by East Ayrshire Council architects, envelopes the remaining staircase and portico, which houses the statue of Robert Burns, and provides a courtyard setting with the statue of Burns and the remaining section of the original monument as a focal point to the northern elevation of the courtyard.
 The £5m Burns Monument Centre was eventually opened in May 2009 by then-First Minister Alex Salmond, as Scotland's first purpose-built genealogy centre.

 In July 2010, it was announced that the rebuilt Centre was one of six buildings nominated for the annual Carbuncle Cup, given to the "ugliest building in the UK completed in the last 12 months."
 The Carbuncle Cup is given by Building Design magazine, based on nominations from the public.
 The nominator of the Burns Monument Centre described it as a "forced, clumpy monstrosity with pointlessly random rooves".